gcardi/Anafestica/QUICK_TOUR.md

 //---------------------------------------------------------------------------
 ```

 Ok!
+We're almost done.

-Let's compile the application and run it.
+Compile the application, then run it.

 <img src="https://i.ibb.co/17yWWNQ/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-20.png" alt="First run">

-Now let's select another font and move the form in a different screen position or change the size.
+Now select a font different from the default one, then move the form in a different screen position or change the size.

 <img src="https://i.ibb.co/60sspnX/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-21.png" alt="Font and position is changed">

-Let's close the application and have a look at the Registry:
+Close the application and have a look at the Registry:

 <img src="https://i.ibb.co/0rWs9QJ/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-22.png" alt="The registry after the first application run">